-b.
-Total hours of equivalent college courses in lieu of a bachelor's degree are 30 semester credit hours or equivalent.
-If an accredited college or university (accredited by the Commission on Colleges, by a regional or national accreditation association, or by an accrediting agency that is recognized by the U.S. Secretary of Education) accepts the College-Level Examination Program[©] (CLEP) examination(s) and issues a transcript for the examination(s) showing the college's or university's approval, the CLEP credit will be considered as credit for the college course.

-c.
-Effective January 1, 2015, applicants must hold a bachelor's degree or higher from an accredited college or university.
+6.2(1) Collegiate education.
+Applicants must hold a bachelor's degree or higher from an accredited college, junior college, community college, or university.
+If an accredited college or university (accredited by the Commission on Colleges, by a regional or national accreditation association, or by an accrediting agency that is recognized by the U.S. Secretary of Education) accepts the College-Level Examination Program© (CLEP) examination(s) and issues a transcript for the examination(s) showing the college's or university's approval, the CLEP credit will be considered as credit for the college course.
+An applicant who submits a master's degree or higher as proof of the applicant's bachelor's degree must include an affidavit or a copy of the bachelor's degree attesting that the bachelor's degree is from an accredited college or university.